 STEP 1 – Click “Manage pictures and video” in the bottom left corner of your cover image.

 STEP 2 – Click ‘Add pictures & videos‘

 STEP 3 – Click the video icon and choose ‘Add from YouTube’

 STEP 4 – Insert the link for your live stream and hit ‘Add.’

-Then simply enter the link to your desired video:
+STEP 2 – Enter the link to your desired video.

 Make sure to save!